14 Modern Alternatives to Glass Block Windows

 Thermal pane windows, commonly referred to as insulated glass, are generally equipped to enhance energy efficiency by applying two or more panes that are separated by a high-quality spacer and infused with insulating gasses like xenon, argon, or krypton.

-Moreover, because this window uses dual glass panes and gas layers with insulating properties, the noise transmission is also decreased.
+Moreover, because these use dual glass panes and gas layers with insulating properties, the noise transmission is also decreased.
 So if your house is situated in a noisy neighborhood, the installation of thermal pane types may be beneficial.

 The Drawbacks of Thermal Pane Windows: The manufacturing and installation of thermal pane windows are very expensive due to the inclusion or precise sealing and insulating gas layers.